CurveDocs/curve-docs/docs/cryptoswap-exchange/twocrypto-ng/utility-contracts/math.md

 ### `get_p`
 !!! description "`Math.get_p(_xp: uint256[N_COINS], _D: uint256, _A_gamma: uint256[N_COINS]) -> uint256:`"

     Function to calculate dx/dy.
 The output needs to be multiplied with `price_scale` to get the actual value.
-The function is externally called form a twocrypto-ng pools when prices are tweaked via [`tweak_price`](../pools/twocrypto.md#oracle-methods).
+The function is externally called form a Twocrypto-NG pools when prices are tweaked via [`tweak_price`](../pools/twocrypto.md#oracle-methods).

     Returns: dx/dy (`uint256`).